5 Tips for More Workout Motivation

 3. Spice up Your Training

 Sometimes you might just be bored with your workouts.
-New incentives and challenges can help you to get back on track.
-Try combining your workout with a run or a climbing trip with friends.
+New incentives and challenges can motivate you to start working out again while also making it more fun.
+Try combining your workout with a run or a bike ride in the mountains.
 Swapping your usual training venue for something new can spice things up a little.
-You can plan a bodyweight training session at home, in the park, or at the beach in the sun.
+You can plan a bodyweight training session at home in the living room, on a balcony, or in the sunny backyard.
 Wherever you are — let the world be your gym!
 Try it!

 If you’re focusing on cardio and you enjoy running, try mixing up your running speeds in a Fartlek.
 Or choose a different route.
 A new area will take your mind off the running and you’ll learn more about your neighborhood.
 Your run might also just be a warm-up for your actual workout.
 That way, you’re already wearing the right outfit.